Amader Brikkho,

 Ecosystem-based Land Management in Bangladesh

-Bangladesh’s unique biodiversity and the nation’s varied flora and wildlife are threatened by increased degradation.
-Add to that the immense stress on livelihoods in an increasingly densely populated country and the resultant increased stress on forest areas.
+Bangladesh’s unique biodiversity, varied flora, and wildlife are threatened by increased degradation.
+In addition, the livelihoods of communities in an increasingly densely populated country face immense stress.
+So do the forest areas.
 This social forestry project uses a participatory approach involving rural Bangla communities to plant native species of trees.
-Afforestation through trees outside of forests contributes to income generation, biodiversity conservation, soil erosion control and carbon sequestration while helping improve the rural economy.
+Afforestation through trees outside of forests contributes to income generation, biodiversity conservation, soil erosion control, and carbon sequestration while helping improve the rural economy.

 Bangladesh